nrrb/uber-analytics-project/README.md

 A deep dive into my Uber driving history to uncover earnings trends, peak hours, tip behavior, and optimal driving strategies using Python, pandas, and data visualization.

+4️⃣3️⃣0️⃣0️⃣
-- ⭐️ I worked as an Uber driver in Chicago between January 2023 and September 2024, during which I completed almost 4300 passenger rides.
+I worked as an Uber driver in Chicago between January 2023 and September 2024, during which I completed almost 4300 passenger rides.

+🚙🚐🐶🤹🏻‍♂️
-- ⭐️ I did a variety of Uber ride types including UberX, UberX Share, UberXL, Comfort, Business Comfort, Uber Pet, and UberX Priority.
+I did a variety of Uber ride types including UberX, UberX Share, UberXL, Comfort, Business Comfort, Uber Pet, and UberX Priority.

+🌇🏙️🌆🌃
-- ⭐️ I drove at almost all hours of the day and night and I worked 7 days a week.
+I drove at almost all hours of the day and night and I worked 7 days a week.

+🥳🪅🎸🌭
-- ⭐️ I drove during the busiest festivals and city events, downtown along with almost all other neighborhoods of Chicago.
+I drove during the busiest festivals and city events, downtown along with almost all other neighborhoods of Chicago.

+⭐️⭐️⭐️⭐️⭐️
-- ⭐️ By the end I had an average rating of 4.98 stars (calculated on the previous 500 rides).
+By the end I had an average rating of 4.98 stars (calculated on the previous 500 rides).
+Most of the time I was averaging 5.00 stars.

 ## Key Findings